-With the Venture card, though, you’ll get a lot of flexibility.
-Here are some of the top redemption options that are available: redeem for past travel with Purchase Eraser, book travel through Capital One or transfer miles to any of Capital One’s multiple airline and hotel loyalty programs.
+With the Capital One Venture Rewards Credit Card, though, you’ll get a lot of flexibility.
+Here are some of the top redemption options that are available: redeem miles to cover past travel expenses, book travel through Capital One or transfer miles to any of Capital One’s multiple airline and hotel loyalty programs.

 Capital One Venture Rewards Credit Card Review

-The Capital One Venture Card has long belonged to the top tier of travel rewards credit cards.
+The Capital One Venture Rewards Credit Card has long belonged to the top tier of travel rewards credit cards.
 This credit card comes with a $95 annual fee, but that’s pretty standard for travel rewards cards.
-While Venture miles may not be as versatile as Chase Ultimate Rewards, they’re pretty close.
+While miles earned with the Capital One Venture Rewards Credit Card may not be as versatile as Chase Ultimate Rewards, they’re pretty close.
 Keep in mind, though, that if you want cash-back rewards, you’ll want to steer clear of this rewards card.
-Here’s everything you need to know about the Capital One Venture.
+Here’s everything you need to know about the Capital One Venture Rewards Credit Card.

-The Capital One Venture Rewards Credit Card offers an impressive 60,000 bonus miles for new cardholders.
+The Capital One Venture Rewards Credit Card offers an impressive 75,000 bonus miles for new cardholders.
 Here’s how this one-time bonus works.
-Earn 60,000 miles after spending $3,000 in the first three months of account opening.
-Those miles are worth at least $600 in travel.
+Earn 75,000 miles after spending $4,000 on purchases in the first three months of account opening.
+Those miles are worth at least $750 in travel.
 However, you may squeeze even more value from your bonus by transferring those miles to any of Capital One’s many airline and hotel travel partners.

-While this 60,000-mile bonus is not the largest welcome offer to new cardholders for the Venture Card, it certainly will get you started with rewards travel.
+While this 75,000-mile bonus is not the largest welcome offer to new cardholders for the Capital One Venture Rewards Credit Card, it certainly will get you started with rewards travel.
 The card issuer featured a limited-time promotion in 2021 of 100,000 bonus miles.
 However, the spending threshold was $20,000 in the first 12 months of card membership.
-Most people will find it much easier to spend $3,000 in three months.
+Most people will find it much easier to spend $4,000 in three months.

 The card offers a flat-rate 2X Capital One Miles on every purchase you make, giving cardholders predictability and simplicity.
-You’ll also earn 5X miles on all hotel and rental car purchases that you make with the card through Capital One Travel, the card issuer’s proprietary travel booking platform.
+You’ll also earn 5X miles on all hotel and rental car purchases that you make with the card through Capital One’s proprietary travel booking platform.

 What’s more, the card also offers higher rewards rates on other purchases from time to time.
 Unfortunately, it’s tough to know when these limited-time offers occur and what you can expect to earn.

-That said, if you like the idea of earning travel rewards but don’t want to keep track of complicated rewards structures that include several different rewards rates, the Capital One Venture is tough to beat.
+That said, if you like the idea of earning travel rewards but don’t want to keep track of complicated rewards structures that include several different rewards rates, the Capital One Venture Rewards Credit Card is tough to beat.